prathimacode-hub/ML-ProjectKart/Vehicles and Pedestrian Tracking Using OpenCV/README.md

 ---

-### Requirements for object detection with Python OpenCV:
+## :pushpin: **Implementation of Object Detection with Python OpenCV:**
 We have to install first some important libraries in our system as it is an important requirement for doing object detection tasks.
-We have to install the following libraries into our system as the requirement for performing object detection:
+We have to perform the following tasks for performing object detection:

 1. Installation of OpenCV library
 2. Import the image/video